-Spills or damage to your cowhide rug are not the end of the world.
-It’s probable that you can clean the damage or spill with relative ease.
-However, it’s imperative that you get the ball rolling on this measure as quickly as possible.
+Spills or damage to your cowhide rug are not the ends of the world.
+You can probably clean the accident or spill with relative ease.
+However, you must get the ball rolling on this measure as quickly as possible.
 As you can imagine, any spills or damage to cowhide rugs should be dealt with immediately.

-Whether you have an emergency cleaning issue with your cowhide rug, or if you simply want to give the rug a routine cleaning, there are a few simple things you can keep in mind.
-Anyone who tells you that cowhide rugs are difficult or impossible to clean simply doesn’t know what they’re talking about.
+Whether you have an emergency cleaning issue with your cowhide rug, or if you want to give the carpet a routine cleaning, there are a few simple things you can keep in mind.
+Anyone who tells you that cowhide rugs are difficult or impossible to clean doesn’t know what they’re talking about.

 Cleaning Cowhide Rugs